XuemeiGu/MelvinPython/README.md

 Melvin is an algorithm to automatically design and find new useful experiments for quantum physicists, which was developed by [Dr. Mario Krenn](https://mariokrenn.wordpress.com/).
 The original codes are implemented in the software [Wolfram Mathematica](https://www.wolfram.com/mathematica/), of which the important features is that it can do symbolic, as well as numerical calculations.

 Here I reimplement Melvin into [Python](https://www.python.org/) environment, which is open source software.
-[SymPy](https://www.sympy.org/en/index.html) is a Python library, which can be used for symbolic mathematics.
+[SymPy](https://www.sympy.org/en/index.html) is a Python library, which can be used for symbolic mathematics (the version I use is sympy 1.3).

 ## Codes